ARTP Application | UC Davis MIND Institute

 Current Postdoctoral Openings

-The UC Davis MIND Institute's interdisciplinary Autism Research Training Program (ARTP) announces the availability of four NIH-funded postdoctoral positions (restricted to US citizens and permanent residents only) in interdisciplinary autism research to begin on Sept.
-1, 2024.
-Positions are for two years, subject to successful review during the first year; stipend levels follow NIH guidelines.
+We anticipate posting updated information on application dates and deadlines in the near future.
+The UC Davis MIND Institute’s interdisciplinary Autism Research Training Program (ARTP) is planning for a potential cohort of up to six NIH-funded postdoctoral positions (restricted to U.S. citizens and permanent residents) in interdisciplinary autism research.
+Positions are expected to be two years in duration, contingent upon successful review after the first year.
+Stipend levels would follow NIH guidelines.

 Applicants are required to have one of the ARTP faculty who have agreed to mentor them during this two-year program.
 A list of potential mentors can be found on the training program faculty page.

-Background: This program merges the behavioral and biological sciences in the context of an interdisciplinary, autism-focused research program, and is organized around a set of core competencies that involve multiple areas of autism-related knowledge.
-Competencies are acquired through individual mentorship, research in ongoing interdisciplinary projects, the didactic core curriculum, and conferences, lecture series and other training opportunities.
+This program brings together experts in behavioral and biological sciences to support interdisciplinary, autism-focused research.
+Trainees build core skills across multiple areas of autism-related knowledge.
+Participants gain these skills through one-on-one mentorship, hands-on involvement in ongoing interdisciplinary research projects, a structured core curriculum, and participation in conferences, lecture series, and other training opportunities.

-Qualifications: Appropriate candidates will have either a doctorate in biomedical or behavioral science or an M.D. and be committed to a career in autism research.
-Individuals from historically under-represented groups are particularly encouraged to apply.
+Appropriate candidates will have either a doctorate in biomedical or behavioral science or an M.D. and be committed to a career in autism research.
+Individuals from all backgrounds and regions of the United States are encouraged to apply.
 Please note that applicants must have completed all work for their doctoral degrees before starting the training program.

 Postdoctoral Training Program Application Process

-The goal of the postdoctoral training program is to prepare interdisciplinary scientists for a career in autism research.
-Please gather all documentation listed below and submit with the application.
+The goal of this program is to prepare interdisciplinary scientists for careers in autism research.
+To apply, please gather the documents listed below and submit them together with your completed application.
 The program is administered under Kirschstein-NRSA guidelines.

-1. Identify a Primary Mentor and Obtain a Letter of Mentor Commitment
+1. Identify a Primary Mentor and Obtain a Letter of Commitment

 2. Submit a Letter of Interest

-Applicant should write a letter (no more than two pages) to the program directors, Marjorie Solomon and Stephen Noctor, outlining their interest in the program.
-This letter should contain:
+Applicants must submit a letter of interest (no more than two pages) addressed to the program directors, Marjorie Solomon, Stephen Noctor, and Christine Wu Nordahl describing their interest in the program.

-A description of their long-term professional goals and a brief description of the program of research they plan to pursue in collaboration with their mentor;
+• A description of the applicant’s long-term professional goals and a brief overview of the research they plan to pursue in collaboration with their mentor.

 3. Submit a Current Curriculum Vitae